react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 The `Header` component from `@react-navigation/elements` has been reworked with various improvements:

 - It uses the new liquid glass effect on iOS 26
+- It no longer needs the layout of the screen to render correctly
 - It supports `ColorValue` and CSS custom properties for colors
 - It supports `headerBlurEffect` on Web (previously only supported on iOS in Native Stack Navigator)
-- It no longer needs the layout of the screen to render correctly
+- It supports `headerLeftBackgroundVisible` and `headerRightBackgroundVisible` to control liquid glass backgrounds for header items on iOS 26+

 To match the iOS 26 design, the back button title is no longer shown by default on iOS 26.